HarbourMasters/Lighthouse/docs/BanjoKazooie/ARCHITECTURE.md

 Every map is divided into a spatial grid of **Cubes** (`struct cube_s` in `prop.h`).
 Each cube represents a region of 3D space and contains two arrays:

-- **prop1 (NodeProp)** — 20-byte spawn markers used by the glspline system, cameras, and special triggers.
+- **prop1 (NodeProp)** — 20-byte spawn markers used by the spline path system, cameras, and special triggers.
 Contains position, radius, yaw, scale, and flag bitfields.
 - **prop2 (Prop)** — Actor, model, and sprite placement data.

 Cubes are loaded from assets in `actor_cubepropsystem.c` and `actor_cubebounds.c`, which read NodeProp and Prop arrays and then initialize actor markers from the ActorProp entries.

+### Actor Spawning from NodeProps

+Collectible actors (notes, eggs, feathers, honeycombs, extra lives, etc.) spawn through the NodeProp/CubeProp system rather than through direct spawn calls.

+1. **Map loading** (`map/lifecycle.c` -> `cubeList_fromFile()`) parses the map binary and reads Cube data containing NodeProp entries.
+2. Each NodeProp has an `actorId` field — e.g., notes use `ACTOR_51_MUSIC_NOTE` (0x51).
+3. When the player enters a cube's proximity, the CubePropSystem (`actor_cubepropsystem.c`) iterates the cube's NodeProps and calls `__actor_spawnWithYaw_s32()` in `actor_cubebounds.c`.
+4. This function looks up the actor ID in the `sSpawnableActorList` (populated at boot by `spawn_queue.c`) and calls the registered spawn function with position and yaw from the NodeProp.
+5. Collectible actors are registered with `ACTOR_FLAG_UNKNOWN_21`, which marks them as proximity-spawned collectibles.

+This means **note positions (and all collectible positions) are defined in the map binary data**, not in C code.
+They come from NodeProp entries embedded in each map's cube grid.

+For hooking collectible spawns, the `OnActorSpawn` event in `__actor_spawnWithYaw_s32()` fires for every NodeProp-triggered spawn with the actor ID, position (x, y, z), and yaw.
+For collision, notes use `MARKER_5F_MUSIC_NOTE` — the collection handler is in `ba/ba_marker.c`.

 ### Prop Union